microsoft/vscode-docs/docs/python/python-tutorial.md

 > **Tip:** If you need to specify the exact folder containing the interpreter to use for debugging, include an entry for `pythonPath` in the configuration, such as `"pythonPath": "${workspaceFolder}"` or `"pythonPath": "${workspaceFolder}/.venv"`.

 Switch to `hello.py` in the editor, then run the debugger by selecting the arrow in the Debug toolbar or pressing `kb(workbench.action.debug.start)`.
 The debugger stops at the first line of the file breakpoint (or the first line if `stopOnEntry` is set to true).
 The current line is indicated with a yellow arrow in the left margin.
-If you examine the **Local** variables window at this point, you see that only automatic dunder variables are defined:
+If you're stopped on the first line and examine the **Local** variables window at this point, you see that only automatic dunder variables are defined:

 ![Debugging step 1 - stop on entry](images/tutorial/debug-step-01.png)